tiff-ritz/buildpacks-deb-packages/SPECIAL_CASE_MAP.md

 # Using `SPECIAL_CASE_MAP` in `src/determine_packages_to_install.rs`

-The `SPECIAL_CASE_MAP` constant is a core feature of the `determine_packages_to_install` module in `src/determine_packages_to_install.rs`.
+The `SPECIAL_CASE_MAP` constant is a new feature of the Debian Buildpack  in `src/determine_packages_to_install.rs`.
 This document explains how it works, how to add to the constant, and how it influences the package installation process.
-This information is intended for other programmers who might need to extend or maintain the codebase.

 ## How `SPECIAL_CASE_MAP` Works

-`SPECIAL_CASE_MAP` is a constant that defines special cases where additional packages should be installed alongside the requested package.
+`SPECIAL_CASE_MAP` is a constant that defines special cases where additional packages should be installed before the requested package.
 This is useful for handling dependencies that are not automatically resolved by the package manager.

 ### Definition